 - Most private non-profit organizations of all sizes

-EIDL help is available whether the business had any physical property damage or not.
+We offer EIDL help whether the business had any physical property damage or not.

 The program limit for business loans is $2 million.
 This applies to all combined funding paid to a business and its affiliates for each disaster.